You are using an outdated browser. Please upgrade your browser to improve your experience.

 Find a hobby group or activity that you enjoy

-A great way to meet new friends over 50 is to find a new hobby that you're passionate about.
-When you're passionate about something, you're more likely to put yourself out there and meet new people who share your same interests.
-Once you find a group of friends who share your hobby, you'll likely have a lot in common and be able to bond over your shared interests.
+When you're passionate about something, you're more likely to put yourself out there and meet new people who share the same interests.
+Once you find a group of friends who share your hobby, you'll likely have a lot in common.
+This means you can bond over your shared interests.

-You can read more about retirement hobbies for better mental health in our article.
+You can read more in our article about retirement hobbies for better mental health

 Volunteer in your community